yjp20/prism/packages/http/README.md

 The goal of this document is to provide you with some basic code examples to get you started and to cover some of the advanced scenarios.

+## Important

+If you're a regular user and not a PRO, you might to want to use the [User facing client](../../docs/guides/client.md) which provides a better an higher lever API

 # Table of Contents

 - [Installation](#installation)